timescale/docs/timescaledb/how-to-guides/tooling/about-timescaledb-parallel-copy.md

 `timescaledb-parallel-copy` improves performance by parallelizing this operation.
 This enables you to take full advantage of your hardware resources.

-The `timescaledb-parallel-copy` ingests data efficiently by preserving the order of the rows.
+`timescaledb-parallel-copy` ingests data efficiently by preserving the order of the rows.
 The `round-robin` approach to share inserts between parallel workers ensures that the database switches between chunks less often.
 This improves memory management and keeps operations on the disk as sequential as